 Those rules create a graph data model like the one below.

-There are 4 different ways that the ETL Tool can import data to Neo4j.
+There are 2 ways that the ETL Tool can import data to Neo4j.
 Each import method has certain requirements and advantages, which are listed below.

 - a.
-Neo4j Import – fast loader for bulk import.
+Bulk Import – fast loader for bulk import.
 Requires the graph database to be shutdown for loading.

 After you choose your import method from the dropdown box, you can click the

-Import button in the lower right corner to start the load.
+Import Data button in the lower right corner to start the load.

-If it is successful, you will see a screen similar to the one below (this example used the standard Neo4j Import method).
+If it is successful, you will see a screen similar to the one below (this example used the Bulk Import method).

 Now, you can query the Neo4j database or use Neo4j Browser to verify the data loaded to properly.
-Your relational data has now been transformed to a graph, and you can start analyzing your data!
+Your relational data has now been transformed to a graph!

-If you want to test the ETL Tool, and you don’t already have a data set, you can use the Northwind example, as we did here.
+If you want to test the ETL Tool, and you do not already have a data set, you can use the Northwind example, as we did here.
 We have included links to download both PostgreSQL and MySQL, if you don’t already have a relational database in mind.